isomerpages/moe-jurongsec/_our-experiences/DSA Admission & Application/DSA Application Process.md

 All international students who are not currently studying in MOE mainstream primary schools and considering DSA-Sec admission are required to take part in the Admissions Exercise for International Students (AEIS).
 For details, please refer to the AEIS website at -&nbsp;[https://www.moe.gov.sg/international-students/aeis](https://www.moe.gov.sg/international-students/aeis)

 <u><strong> For Other Applicants </strong></u><br>
-Applicants who are not currently studying in MOE mainstream primary schools should apply online for a Registration Number from 5 May 2022 (9am) to 1 Jun 2022 (3pm).
+Applicants who are not currently studying in MOE mainstream primary schools should apply online for a Registration Number from 4 May 2023 (9am) to 31 May 2023 (3pm).
 This is done using an online form via MOE DSA Website.
 Parents/ guardians whose child/ ward is from MOE mainstream primary school, who are unable to apply online, can approach their child's/ ward's primary school for assistance.

 Returning Singaporeans and International Students applying to Jurong Secondary School will have to sit for a JSS Entrance Test, and score passes in English, Mathematics and Science.